dannygarcia/html-to-scss/README.md

 ## MIT License

-HTML to SCSS, and h2s.js are freely distributable under the terms of the MIT license.
+HTML to SCSS is freely distributable under the terms of the MIT license.

 Copyright (c) 2012, Danny Garcia.
 All rights reserved.